Baked Vanilla Donuts

 Then, sprinkle on some color and a pinch of sea salt.
 If you want the chocolate to harden immediately, you can pop them in the freezer for a couple minutes.

 The BEST baked vanilla donuts you’ve ever tried!!
-They’re low(er) carb, low glycemic, gluten free, and so delicious!
-These will be your new weekend treat!
+They’re gluten free, paleo friendly, and bound to be your new favorite weekend treat!

 - 1/4 cup butter, melted